-Whatever it was the crowd at UFO Daze witnessed that night, it was not an isolated incident.
+Whatever the crowd at UFO Daze witnessed that night, it was not an isolated incident.
 Mysterious orbs of flashing lights and strange objects in the sky are not uncommon in the area, and have turned more than a few skeptics into believers.

 Spheres of light filmed over Long Lake by UFO Daze attendees on July 22, 2002

 Bill’s extraterrestrial-themed tavern, Benson’s Hide-a-Way, was most likely the only place in Wisconsin where you could report a UFO sighting, see an alien in a jar, and get a killer fish fry on a Friday night.
 Alien posters, UFO models, tinfoil hats, and inflatable little green men adorned the interior.
 There was a scrapbook at the bar full of unidentified flying objects photographed in the area by Bill’s friend Tim Hildebrandt, who spent many nights with his cameras on the summit of Dundee Mountain capturing those images.

 Benson’s is located in the heart of the picturesque Kettle Moraine State Forest, an area known for hiking, camping, and fishing.
 It seems an unlikely setting for flying saucers and alien abductions.
 Nevertheless, decades of strange happenings have lead locals to proclaim it the UFO Capital of Wisconsin.

 Visitors come from around the globe to get a glimpse of something otherworldly hovering over the rural community, and they would congregate at Benson’s.

 Bill’s unusual interest began in the late 1940s, he said in a recent interview.
 When he was a child, crop circles appeared in an oat field about four miles from his home.
 The farm was owned by relatives of Bill’s in an area near Dundee known as the jersey flats.